Bsam-lab/hotel_reservation_analysis/README.md

 hotel_reservation_dataset group by market_segment_type order by count desc limit 1;
 ```

-Insight: The most common market segment type for reservation is onlime segment with count of 518.
+Insight: The most common market segment type for reservation is online segment with count of 518.

 9. How many reservations have a booking status of "Confirmed"?
 ```sql